 While I don’t give specific investment advice, Dave’s question gives us an opportunity to walk through how to evaluate our investments.
-The goal is not to provided specific advice.
-The goals is to arm you so that you can undertake your own analysis.
+The goal is not to provide specific advice.
+The goal is to arm you so that you can undertake your own analysis.

 Step 1: Upload Your Portfolio to an Investment Tracking Tool

 The first step is to input your portfolio into an investment analysis tool.
-A popular option is Personal Capital.
+A popular option is Empower.
 They offer a free financial dashboard that can import all of your investment accounts (retirement and non-retirement) and then provide a detailed analysis of your portfolio.

-The analysis is part of Personal Capital’s “Investment Checkup.”
+The analysis is part of Empower’s “Investment Checkup.”
 There are many aspects to the checkup, including an analysis of your portfolio’s asset allocation.
 Here’s what it looks like:

 The tool is quick and easy to use, and the data analysis is excellent.

-Since I don’t have access to Dave’s investments to use Personal Capital, I used Morningstar’s Portfolio tool.
+Since I don’t have access to Dave’s investments to use Empower, I used Morningstar’s Portfolio tool.
 It’s an excellent alternative that provides a wealth of data.
 The downside is that the portfolio has to be entered manually.

 Step 2: Evaluate Your Stock and Bond Allocation